HERE'S WHAT'S HAPPENING IN OUR COMMUNITY!

 What You Aren’t Training for Endurance

-It’s almost the end of an airdyne workout or a long run.
+You’re in the last minute of an airdyne workout or a long run.
 You feel completely exhausted and your legs are burning.
 Try as you might to keep pushing you have to stop and take a break.
-Your legs are tired out right?
-You just haven’t trained them enough?
+Your leg muscles are tired out right?
+Have you just not trained them enough?

 How You Fatigue

-You use specific muscles to bring the air into your body for refueling Oxygen.
-You also use muscles to blow the air back out shedding the extra CO2.
-The primary driver for pulling in the air is your diaphragm and to exhale your power comes from your abdominals, obliques, and pelvic floor.
+Specific muscles like the diaphragm and intercostals bring air into your body for refueling oxygen.
+You also use muscles to blow the air back out ridding yourself of the the extra CO2.
+These muscles include your abdominals, obliques, pelvic floor, and intercostals.

 fill out the form below to get started!